 - The large intestine also contains helpful bacteria.

-- What is the main function of the large intestine?
+- What are the roles of the large intestine?

-- How does the large intestine conserve water?
+- Why does the large intestine have mucous glands?

 - Describe the role of bacteria in the large intestine.

 - Where does vitamin K come from and what is its role?

 - Describe the functions of the three parts of the large intestine.